MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals.PT-BR/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 ### Revisão

-Neste laboratório, você explorou a home page do portal de conformidade do Microsoft Purview e as formas pelas quais as funcionalidades do Gerenciador de Conformidade podem ajudar as organizações a aprimorar a postura de conformidade.
+Neste laboratório, você explorou a home page do portal do Microsoft Purview e como as funcionalidades do Gerenciador de Conformidade podem ajudar organizações a aprimorar a postura de conformidade.